b0rrajo/PayCraft-Systems/README.md

-# PayCraft System
+# PayCraft Systems
-Vs: ALPHA - 0.0.0.1A

-PayCraft is a mod that simplifies the traditional purchase method on Minecraft Servers, **avaliable soon**
+PayCraft Systems (abbreviated Paycraft) is an experimental mod for Minecraft Java that simplifies the traditional purchase method on Minecraft Servers.

+**avaliable soon**
+> [!WARNING]
+> This is a **PROTOTYPE** of the final version, please be careful.